Solving Strong-Substitutes Product-Mix Auctions: Allocations to the separate bidders

 \paragraph{The \textsc{FindParams} subroutine.} In every iteration, the \textsc{Allocate} algorithm employs a subroutine to decide, using the derived graph, whether to invoke \textsc{UnambiguousMarginals} or \textsc{ShiftProjectUnshift}, and to compute the input parameters for the respective procedure.
 This subroutine \textsc{FindParams}, given in Algorithm~\ref{alg:findparams}, takes as input an allocation problem and returns one of three possible outputs: a \keylist{} $(I,j)$ with no \linkgood{}s{}, a \keylist{} $(I,j)$ with one \linkgood{} denoted~$i^*$, or a cycle-\linkgood{} $i^*$ and the label $j^*$ of one of its incident edges in the multi-bidder cycle.
 The \textsc{Allocate} algorithm invokes \textsc{UnambiguousMarginals} if \textsc{FindParams} returns a \keylist{} and \textsc{ShiftProjectUnshift} if it returns a cycle-\linkgood{} and edge~label.

-\textsc{FindParams} works by walking through the graph to find a maximal path.
-A \emph{path} in a graph is a sequence of distinct vertices $v_1, \ldots, v_k$ such that $v_i$ and $v_{i+1}$ are connected by an edge for all $i \in [k-1]$; it is \emph{maximal} if we cannot extend the path with any vertex $v_{k+1}$.
-We say that the path is \emph{closed} if there is an edge between $v_1$ and $v_k$, and \emph{open} otherwise.
+\textsc{FindParams} works by walking through the derived graph $D_{\mathcal{A}}$ to find a maximal path.
+A \emph{path} in a graph is a sequence of distinct vertices $v_1, \ldots, v_k$ such that $v_i$ and $v_{i+1}$ are connected by an edge for all $i \in [k-1]$; it is \emph{maximal} in a given graph if we cannot extend the path with any vertex $v_{k+1}$ of the graph.
+A path is \emph{closed} if there is an edge between $v_1$ and $v_k$, and \emph{open} otherwise.
 (Hence a closed path is a cycle.)
+Note that a path in $D_{\mathcal{A}}$ alternates between link good and demand cluster vertices.